 Quality assurance and quality control procedures related to data recording are important components of any project.
 Sampling data, for example sampling intervals, site conditions, species plot count data and vegetation profile data (where collected), are recorded and checked for completeness either before leaving a site or within 24 hours of data recording.
 This will aid in verification and validation of the data after entry into the database.
 To prevent the complete loss of field form data due to unforeseen circumstances (i.e., fire or flood in the workplace), field sheets are scanned into a computer and electronic copies of the data sheets stored on the Heartland Inventory and Monitoring Network server located at Wilson’s Creek National Battlefield, Republic, MO.
 This will ensure that at least one copy of the field sheets is available for data entry and verification.

-HTLN_Landbirds Database
+HTLN_Landbirds Database – IRMA application (frontend)

-TheN
+The HTLN_Landbirds database is part of the NPS IRMA system.
+Open a web browser, preferably MS Edge and navigate to the IRMA home page here:

+https://irma.nps.gov/Portal/

+Be sure you are either on the NPS domain (at an NPS park) or using the Pulse Secure VPN from a remote site.
+To find the HTLN_Landbirds from the IRMA home page.
+Click on the “More Applications” text on the IRMA homepage (see Figure X.X).